coveooss/connectivity-library/WorkplaceByFacebook/readme.md

 ## Instructions
 1. [Create a Custom Integration into Workplace by Facebook](https://developers.facebook.com/docs/workplace/custom-integrations-new/).
 2. Make sure the Integration has the following access: Read group content, Read user timeline, Read user email, Read group membership, Read all messages, Create link previews, Read work profile, Manage Knowledge Library content, and Manage work profiles.
+3. Activate the Feature Flag: `Generic rest permissions config`.

-3. To index your Workplace by Facebook content, you will need to [create three Generic REST API sources](https://docs.coveo.com/en/1896/): one for the content that supports incremental indexing, two for the content that does not support incremental indexing.
+4. To index your Workplace by Facebook content, you will need to [create three Generic REST API sources](https://docs.coveo.com/en/1896/): one for the content that supports incremental indexing, two for the content that does not support incremental indexing.
 For each source you create, follow steps 4 to 7.

-4. In the **Authentication** section, enter your Workplace by Facebook access token under **API key authentication**.
+5. In the **Authentication** section, enter your Workplace by Facebook access token under **API key authentication**.

-5. In the **Content to include** section, paste one of the following configurations:
+6. In the **Content to include** section, paste one of the following configurations:

     - For your first non incremental indexing source, enter the [NormalConfig.json](https://github.com/coveooss/connectivity-library/blob/master/WorkplaceByFacebook/index/NormalConfig.json) configuration.